mikescotthc/terminal-only-ubuntu-desktop/README.md

 Place the playbooks and roles folders inside your /etc/ansible folder, then simply run:

-$ sudo ansible-playbook playbook.yml -kK –u [remoteusername]
+$ sudo ansible-playbook playbook.yml -kK –u [remoteusername] --ask-pass

 Or to merely do this as a dry run first: